WHEN IS THE CLINIC OPEN?

-The Clearwater Free Clinic is located at 707 N. Ft.
-Harrison Ave. in downtown Clearwater on the corner of Seminole Street and N. Ft.
-Harrison Ave.
-See our Contact page for our location.
+The Clearwater Free Clinic is located at 1218 Court Street in Clearwater on the corner of Missouri Avenue and Court Street.
+See our Contact page for our mapped location.

 There is no fee to see the Clinic physicians/nurse practitioners, however all patients are asked to make a cash or check donation at each visit to help cover our operating expenses.
-The Clinic does not receive government funding or United Way support.
+The Clinic is privately owned and does not receive government funding or United Way support.

 No. The Pinellas County Health Department offers free childhood immunizations, as well as adult and foreign travel immunizations.
 More information is available on the Health Department web site.